Recently, we came across an article on BroBible, written by Mike Adams.

 The article discusses a recent study from Moose Labs.
 Researchers say that the average cannabis smoking device contains nearly 50 percent more bacteria than a public toilet seat and 90 percent more than a garbage dumpster.

 As you all know, there was a time when weed was not as popular as it is now.
-Therefore it wasn’t as widely available as it is today.
+Therefore it wasn’t as widely available as it is today either.

-But apparently, these products are not stopping us from sharing our joints, bowls, pipes, vaporizers or whatever.
-I mean, sharing is caring, right?
+But apparently, these products are not stopping us from sharing our joints, bowls, pipes, vaporizers, or whatever.
+I mean, sharing is caring.

-Considering you can spread your herpes by smoking weed with other people, you’d think that more of high society would want to protect themselves but most just don’t care at all.
+Considering you can spread your herpes by smoking weed with other people, you’d think you would want to protect yourself, but most don’t care.

-While it is true that bacteria is all around us, most people tend to take preventative measures to avoid intentional contamination.
-Cannabis users seem to completely disregard common-sense health and safety practices when it comes to consuming cannabis both in public and privately at home,
+While it is true that bacteria are all around us, most people tend to take preventative measures to avoid intentional contamination, especially since this topic became so prominent because of COVID.